Fluoridation: A Horror Story

 See Christopher Bryson’s The Fluoride Deception, p.
 62.

-Newbrun, Ernest, ed.
+See Newbrun and Ernest, eds.
 Fluorides and Caries Prevention. p.
 212.

-Newbrun, Ernest, ed.
+See Newbrun and Ernest, eds.
 Fluorides and Caries Prevention. p.
 206.

 See Christopher Bryson’s “The Donora Fluoride Fog: A Secret History of America's Worst Air Pollution Disaster” in the fall 1998 issue of Earth Island Journal.
 He also devoted chapter 9 of The Fluoride Deception to that event.

-See the excellent investigative report on that situation regarding tetraethyl lead in Jamie Lincoln Kitman’s special report to The Nation, titled “The Secret History of Lead,” in its March 20, 2000 issue.
+See the investigative report on that situation regarding tetraethyl lead in Jamie Lincoln Kitman’s special report to The Nation, titled “The Secret History of Lead”, in its March 20, 2000 issue.